loxabeauty/js-assessment/README.md

 ### Project Submission

-Submit a pull request and notify us of the same via email.
+Submit a pull request with your first name in the title.
+Notify us regarding your pull request submission via email.